uml2prov/uml2prov/README.md

 #### Scenario 1: source code weaving

-Specify in the `-sourceroots` option of the ajc compiler the list of paths to directories containing the source files to be compiled (NOTE: ajc requires that if there is more than one directory in the path list, this must be enclosed in double quotes).
+Specify in the `-sourceroots` option of the ajc compiler the list of paths to directories containing the source files to be compiled (the application source code and the code of the BGM generated in the previous step using uml2prov.jar).
+(NOTE: ajc requires that if there is more than one directory in the path list, this must be enclosed in double quotes).

 Then, ajc compiles all source files under each specified directory and its subdirectories.
-Our recommendation is compiling the generated code (within the _aspects_ folder) inside a jar file containing all the dependencies.
+Our recommendation is compiling the generated code (within the _output_ directory generated in the previous step) inside a jar file.
 To do it, specify in the `-outjar` option the name of the final instrumented application jar.

-##### Example:
+**Example**:
 Assuming a Windows system, the following command compiles all the source files under the examples/apps/StackExample/src and ./src-gen directories; then, it generates a jar with the code instrumented (called StackAppWithPROV.jar).

 ```sh